 Discussing a research integrity concern is not limited to contacting a Research Integrity Advisor.
 Questions relating to responsible research practice can also be discussed confidentially by contacting: email@example.com

-An on-line training module is available to help you understand the Australian Code for the Responsible Conduct of Research.
+An on-line training module is also available to help you understand the expectations of the Australian Code for the Responsible Conduct of Research.
 This training module is highly recommended for all researchers and research trainees new to La Trobe.
 To access the training module:

 - Log in to La Trobe University LMS.